Brook Farm Historic Site Resource Management Plan

 Public input is an integral component of the RMP planning process.
 Meetings and comment pages provide a forum within the process to enhance communication and cooperation with park visitors, partners, and surrounding communities.

-A virtual public meeting is being held July 31, 2025, to solicit public input regarding recreation, stewardship of resources, and park facilities.
+A virtual public meeting was held on July 31, 2025, to solicit public input regarding recreation, stewardship of resources, and park facilities.

-Written public comment will be accepted through August 30, 2025.
-Comments may be submitted at the DCR Public Comments web page.
+Written public comment was accepted through August 30, 2025.

-A second public meeting, to solicit input on the Draft Resource Management Plan for Brook Farm Historic Site, is anticipated in early 2026.
-Additional opportunities for comment will be made available at that time.
+A second public meeting, to solicit input on the Draft Resource Management Plan for Brook Farm Historic Site, is being held March 4, 2026.
+Comments on the draft RMP will be accepted through close of business April 3, 2026.
 Please check the DCR Public Meetings Information page for updates, as available.

 Contact